 Should this person be riding futurity horses in a pen?

 Big and/or overweight men and women, riding reining horses (and horses in other events) are causing consistent and maybe for some severe pain and suffering according to the researchers.
 While most healthy horses can easily carry a rider and saddle, they do have their limits, particularly in extreme reining maneuvers and all the time spent in the warm-up pen.

 Researchers identified a threshold for when a rider is too heavy for a horse to comfortably carry them in normal riding.
 These researched horses were tested undertaking just walk-trot-canter, and not extreme moves of the reining pen.
-The additional stress of spinning, stopping and working at speed adding, even more, stress.
+The additional stress of spinning, stopping and working at speed adds, even more, stress.
 The other allowance not considered is the stress on their legs hauling to and from events.

-In the research the heart rate was monitored, plasma lactate concentration was determined in jugular blood samples pre-exercise, immediately post-exercise, and 10 minutes post-exercise, with serum creatine kinase activity determined at the same times as plasma lactate concentrations, with additional samples collected at 24 hours and 48 hours post-exercise.
+In the research, the heart rate was monitored, and plasma lactate concentration was determined in jugular blood samples pre-exercise, immediately post-exercise, and 10 minutes post-exercise, with serum creatine kinase activity determined at the same times as plasma lactate concentrations, with additional samples collected at 24 hours and 48 hours post-exercise.
 Muscle soreness and muscle tightness scores were determined using a subjective scoring system 24 hours before and 24 hours after exercise.

 Heart rates remained significantly higher when the horses carried 25 and 30% of their body weight.
 Plasma lactate concentrations immediately and 10 minutes after exercise differed when horses carried 30% of their body weight compared with 15, 20, and 25% weight carriage.